-The thermodynamics of computation is a research focus of physicist and SFI resident faculty member David Wolpert, and for the last few years he’s been collaborating with Artemy Kolchinsky, physicist and former SFI postdoctoral fellow, to better understand the connection between thermodynamics and information processing in computation.
+The thermodynamics of computation is a research focus of physicist and SFI Professor David Wolpert, and for the last few years he’s been collaborating with Artemy Kolchinsky, physicist and former SFI Postdoctoral Fellow, to better understand the connection between thermodynamics and information processing in computation.
 Their latest exploration of the topic, published in Physical Review E, looks at applying these ideas to a wide range of classical and quantum areas, including quantum thermodynamics.

 “Computing systems are designed specifically to lose information about their past as they evolve,” says Wolpert.